There are a variety of ways to give to Good Shepherd, including your time & talent, your treasure, and your prayers.

 Are you a gifted teacher?
 Do you have a welcoming and hospitable heart?
 Is there a particular issue you care about, or a certain group of people you feel called to serve?
 One of the most significant ways you can give to Good Shepherd is through the time and talent you have to offer.

-Our annual "Rally Day" celebration at the beginning of September offers a showcase of all our ministries, providing an opportunity to talk with ministry leaders and sign up for the coming year.
+Good Shepherd typically holds an annual "Rally Day" in September.
+This celebration offers a showcase of all our ministries, providing an opportunity to talk with ministry leaders and sign up for the coming year.
 Check out our Ministries page to learn more about the ways that you can get involved in terms of your time and talent.

 Scripture reminds us that all things come from God, and of God's own do we give back to God (I Chronicles 29:14).
 For those who have the means, giving of our financial treasure is an important way that we live into our call to serve God in the world.
 There are several different ways for you to give financially to the church:

 The Offering Plate: